defval/di/README.md

 ### Resolve

-Next, we can resolve the built server from the container.
-For this, define the variable of resolved type and pass variable pointer to `Resolve` function.
+Next we can resolve the built server from the container.
+For this define the variable of resolved type and pass variable pointer to `Resolve` function.

-> If resolved type not found or the process of building instance cause
-> error.

-If no error occurred, we can use the variable as if we had built it yourself.
+If no error occurred we can use the variable.

 ```go
 // declare type variable